 My experience in converting my paid educational apps to a subscription business revenue model.

-After experimenting with various apps I decided to venture into an educational language-earning app in the year around 2013/14.
+After experimenting with various apps, I ventured into an educational language-earning app in 2013/14.
 I developed three apps Mudrakshar for tracing Alphabets, Swarakshar for Pronouncing Alphabets and Chitrakshar for Alphabet Charts with Illustrations and audio pronunciation.
-All three apps were dedicated to Devanagari Script.
-Mainly Marathi, Sanskrit and Hindi Language.
-For Chitrakshar I added the English Language with Latin script.
+All three apps were dedicated to Devanagari Script—mainly Marathi, Sanskrit and Hindi Language.
+For Chitrakshar, I added the English Language with Latin script.

 I am developing my apps for Apple iOS, iPadOS and macOS platforms.
 Here is my Apple Developer Profile if you want to check it out.

-Maybe because I started sailing my apps with upfront pricing.
-I was forcing my user to purchase my apps without allowing them to try them before they buy.
-I was having very less downloads or sales.
-But over the years I sold almost 1,000 units of apps or more.
+Maybe because I started sailing my apps with an upfront paid pricing model, I was forcing my users to purchase them without allowing them to try them before they bought.
+As a result, I had significantly fewer downloads or sales.
+But over the years, I sold almost 1,000 units of apps or more.
 I also utilised App Store Connects’s App Bundles feature at that time.
-App Bundles surely helped me to sell more apps with discounts.
+App Bundles undoubtedly helped me to sell more apps with discounts.

-But the higher pricing always fetched more downloads as low pricing gave users an experience that if the app is cheap then it is also sacrificed on quality.
+But the higher pricing always fetched more downloads as low pricing gave users an experience that if the app is cheap, it is also sacrificed on quality.

 As education is not an expense but an investment in self-improvement.

-But over the years i.e. almost 7 or 8 years users were using the app forever at the same price without charging them for the next year.
+But over the years, i.e. almost 7 or 8 years, users were using the app forever at the same price without charging them for the following year.

 So I was losing a lot of money as there were no repeating users or payments.

 In 2021, I stumbled upon a good framework dedicated to the Apple platform.
 Framework was RevenueCat.
-RevenueCat was programmed in Swift and Objective-C i.e. Native to the Apple platform.
-RevenueCat simplifies StoreKit implementation hassle with just three lines of code.
+RevenueCat was programmed in Swift and Objective-C, i.e. Native to the Apple platform.
+As a result, RevenueCat simplifies StoreKit implementation hassle with just three lines of code.

 So back to my subject.

 I just saw more sales in my Apple App Store Analytics.
-My users were happy purchasing my apps with a yearly subscription as I was getting more value in supporting my development financially and users were getting more features as I was able to continue the development of my apps.
+My users were happy purchasing my apps with a yearly subscription as I was getting more value in supporting my development financially.
+In addition, users were getting more features as I continued to develop my apps.

-I finally choose to price my Mudrakshar app at $1.99 for a month and $21.99 for a year.
-For Swarakshar and Chitrakshar I choose only yearly pricing at $2.99.
+I finally chose to price my Mudrakshar app at $1.99 for a month and $21.99 for a year.
+For Swarakshar and Chitrakshar, I determine only yearly pricing at $2.99.

-So now I sold more apps for the last one and a half years than the last 8 years combined.
+So now I have sold more apps for the last one and a half years than the previous eight years combined.

 So converting paid apps to Subscription Revenue Business model was a success by my standards.

-Hope it helps you to make decisions for your apps to choose the perfect business revenue model.
+I hope it helps you decide for your apps to choose the perfect business revenue model.

 Thanks & Regards